AvyAddons/BetterBags_Bound/README.md

-# BetterBags - BoE, WoE & BoA
+# BetterBags - BoE, WuE & BoA
-> Filters for BoE, WoE & BoA items in [BetterBags](https://github.com/Cidan/BetterBags).
+> Filters for BoE, WuE & BoA items in [BetterBags](https://github.com/Cidan/BetterBags).

 This plugin also supports "Soulbound" items, but they are disabled by default.
 Head over to the *Plugin Options* section and look for **Bound**.